filefoxper/airma/packages/@airma/react-state/README.md

 It calls the model generate function when component is mounting or the model method has been called everytime.

-The example about shows how to use API to manage a step counting model with state.
+The example above shows how to use API to manage a step counting model.
 We call `increase` method to generate a next state, then `useModel` update this state by recall model generator again.

 So, the state change flow of `increase` is like this: